-Although much of their work has been criticized and subsequently modified, it does still provide very useful road maps into contemporary thinking about the problem of crime and what is to be done about it.
-We will then move on to more recent accounts of crime that came into prominence during the latter part of the twentieth century, largely but not exclusively in the USA and the UK, and assess the limits and possibilities of criminological theorizing in the current global and local contexts.
+We will then look at more recent accounts of crime that came into prominence during the latter part of the twentieth century in the USA, UK, and in Asia, and assess the limits and possibilities of criminological theorizing in the current global and local contexts.
 Many of these numerous and diverse approaches to crime and crime control can be seen as a response to earlier theories – challenging them, debating them, extending them, or even a resurrection of part of them.

 Course learning outcomes